 You will need to bring examples of relevant work for discussion during the interview, which will last approximately 30 minutes.
 This could include art/graphic work, photography, video, creative/script writing, radio or web design.
 You can find our tips on preparing for your university interview here.

-BCC to include a relevant subject such as Art, Drama, English, Performing Arts, Visual Arts, Theatre, Welsh, Media Studies or Photography
+BCC - CDD to include a relevant subject such as Art, Drama, English, Performing Arts, Visual Arts, Theatre, Welsh, Media Studies or Photography (this is equivalent to 104-80 UCAS tariff points).

-Grade C and BC at A Level to include a relevant subject such as Art, Drama, English, Performing Arts, Visual Arts, Theatre, Welsh, Media Studies or Photography
+Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include a relevant subject such as Art, Drama, English, Performing Arts, Visual Arts, Theatre, Welsh, Media Studies or Photography (this is equivalent to 104-80 UCAS tariff points).

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances